January 19, 2010 by admin

 Only Balitbrew members in good standing are eligible to vote on changes to dues.

 Whenever possible, dues will be paid online using the membership system on baltibrew.org.
-Members who will not use the online system are responsible for paying their dues on time to either the Treasurer or Secretary.
+Members who do not use the online system are responsible for paying their dues on time to either the Treasurer or Meeting Czar.

 Baltibrew’s primary means of communication to the public is baltibrew.org.
 Secondary communication to the public will take place via the Baltibrew mailing list.
 Public topics include the announcement of club votes, meeting agendas, meeting minutes, etc. Members-only communication will take place via the Members Only section(s) of baltibrew.org, personal emails, phone calls, or in person.
 Members-only topics include the casting of votes, discussion between committee members or Executive Board members, etc.